KatieB5/be-nc-news/README.md

 # Northcoders News API

-### Introduction
+## Introduction

-This Northcoders (NC) News API is a RESTful HTTP API designed to serve information on users, topics, articles, and comments to a front-end architecture (awaiting construction...).
+This Northcoders (NC) News API is a RESTful HTTP API designed to serve information on users, topics, articles, and comments to a front-end architecture (https://katieb5-nc-news.netlify.app/).

 There are 3 databases in this project:
     - A test database with simple test data